Geometry-Aware Single-Image 4D Synthesis via Dense Trajectory Generation: Dataset Curation -- TrajScene-60K

 \section{Dataset Curation -- TrajScene-60K}

-Training our 4D generation model requires a dataset with three components: 4D point trajectories, viewpoint-specific observations, and semantic descriptions of 4D scenes.
-Given the scarcity of high-quality, large-scale annotated data, particularly for scene-level videos with significant motion and complex dynamics, we introduce TrajScene-60K, a comprehensive dataset designed to support robust 4D modeling of dynamic scenes.
-A detailed comparison with existing datasets is provided in the supplementary material.
+Developing a robust 4D generative framework necessitates a multi-faceted dataset comprising three essential modalities: dense 4D point trajectories, viewpoint-specific visual observations, and high-level semantic descriptions of 4D environments.
+To address the acute shortage of high-quality, large-scale annotated data---especially for complex scene-level videos featuring intricate motion and non-rigid dynamics---we present \textbf{TrajScene-60K}.
+This meticulously curated dataset provides the foundational supervision required for learning consistent 4D scene representations and trajectories.

-As shown in Figure~\ref{fig:data}, we construct our dataset from the high-quality WebVid-10M corpus~\citep{webvid}, extracting about 200,000 samples.
-To ensure data quality, we design an automated filtering pipeline with large language models: CogVLM2~\citep{cogvlm2} generates a caption $\mathcal{C}$ for each video, and DeepSeek-V3~\citep{deepseekv3} evaluates these captions to retain videos with countable entities undergoing self-initiated motion, while discarding those dominated by unstructured dynamics (e.g., crowd behaviors, wind-driven oscillations, or background jitter).
-This process yields samples with well-structured and quantifiable motion targets, enabling the learning of clear and interpretable dynamic representations.
+As shown in Figure~\ref{fig:data}, we construct our dataset from the high-quality WebVid-10M corpus~\cite{webvid}, extracting about 200,000 candidates via a two-stage automated filtering pipeline.
+CogVLM2~\cite{cogvlm2} generates a detailed caption $\mathcal{C}$ for each video that captures both its visual content and the temporal characteristics of its motion.
+And DeepSeek-V3~\cite{deepseekv3} evaluates these captions against two criteria: (1) the presence of one or more clearly countable entities, and (2) the exhibition of self-initiated, non-rigid, or articulated motion.
+Videos dominated by unstructured dynamics (e.g., crowd behaviors, wind-driven oscillations, or background jitter) or by camera motion are discarded.
+This is particularly important for 4D learning, since egomotion would otherwise be conflated with genuine object dynamics and introduce spurious global drift into the pseudo-GT trajectories.
+Retaining only clips whose motion originates from the scene itself thus yields well-structured, quantifiable motion targets that enable learning of clear and interpretable dynamic representations.